aranc23/zfs_mgmt/README.md

 ## Usage

+The most common usage pattern would be to set zfs properties as explained below, then use **zfsmgr snapshot policy** to print a table of what would be kept and for what reason.
+Then use **zfsmgr snapshot destroy --noop** to see what would be destroyed, and finally **zfsmgr snapshot destroy** without the --noop option to actually remove snapshots.

     Commands:
       zfsmgr help [COMMAND]               # Describe available commands or one specific command zfsmgr snapshot SUBCOMMAND ...ARGS  # manage snapshots